When to plant Lilies

 Where to plant Lilies

-Lilies prefer well-drained but consistently moist soil that is rich in organic fertiliser, and the bulbs can be planted in clumps of differing varieties to create blocks of colour and depth.
+Lily bulbs prefer well-drained but consistently moist soil that is rich in organic fertiliser.
+They can be planted in clumps of differing varieties to create blocks of colour and depth.

 How to plant Lilies